The Data Portal allows PRI signatories and the public to access reported data.

 To access PRI data in a spreadsheet, non-signatories must sign the PRI’s Terms and Conditions.

 In addition to signatories, the PRI shares data with academic organisations and think thanks for non-commercial purposes upon signing the relevant terms and conditions.

 I work for a consultancy/data provider/newspaper.
 What data can we access?

 Consultancies/non-signatory data providers and media organisations can use any of the data that is on the PRI website.
-This includes public Transparency Reports and snapshot reports, which contain findings of key indicators.
+This includes public Transparency Reports, RI insights – aggregated insights for most closed-end indicators.

 Why can signatories request access to my private Transparency Report?

 Sharing reports increases signatories’ accountability, empowers asset owners to engage with managers and increases the knowledge sharing of responsible investment among signatories.
 The ability to request and access other signatory reports is not yet available in the new Data Portal.
 PRI plans to introduce this feature in 2022.

 How do you ensure that reports are not distributed without consent?

 Signatories are not granted access to other signatories' confidential information through the Data Portal.
 However, there will be opportunities for signatories to share their private reports within the Data Portal come 2022.
 By signing the terms and conditions, users agree that any access given to them remains confidential.
 Breaching such terms and conditions would result in the signatory and its staff being denied further access to the Data Portal, with potential for legal consequences.

 We outsource reporting to service providers.
 Can they access the Data Portal on our behalf?